- Latin America

 Select your preferred arrival date:

 RIDE PRICE We recommend a minimum stay of three nights at Borana Lodge.
-The following prices are on the basis of a seven night stay and include a 10% discount for stays of five nights or more.
+The following prices are for a seven night stay and include a 10% discount for stays of five nights or more.

 |Borana Lodge||Per Adult Sharing||Single Supplement||Per Child (5 - 15 years) Sharing|